TACC-Cloud/tacc-cloud-docs/docs/index.rst

 including new support for streaming/sensor data and a Version 3 of the primary APIs.
 We refer to this new effort as the Tapis Platform.
 More information on Project Tapis coming soon!

-The TACC Cloud APIs include Tapis (Agave) API, offering Science-as-a-Service; the Abaco API utilizes reactors, which are functions-as-a-service adapted to the HPC use case; and TAS, the TACC Allocation System which handles identity and allocations.
+The TACC Cloud APIs include Tapis API, offering Science-as-a-Service; the Abaco API utilizes reactors, which are functions-as-a-service adapted to the HPC use case; and TAS, the TACC Allocation System which handles identity and allocations.